DanisJiang/PwnScripts/README.md

 When I start a new pwn, I always copy an old script and change the filename, libcname, ip and port one by one.
 This is so meaningless.

-The framework of the pwn script is welpwn.
-It is so easy to specify libc for the program.
+The framework of the pwn script is welpwn, which is so easy to specify libc for the program.